jonnonz1/nz-statute-book/acts/public/1996/submarine-cables-and-pipelines-protection-act-1996.md

   (b) the owner or person entitled to the possession of the property seized,— (2) If the person to whom property is released under subsection (1) fails to comply with the conditions of a bond or with a condition specified by the Minister,—
-  (a) the property may be reseized at any time at the direction of the Minister; and (b) the Minister may, in the case of failure to comply with the conditions of a bond, apply to a District Court for an order for estreat of the bond.
+  (a) the property may be reseized at any time at the direction of the Minister; and (b) the Minister may, in the case of failure to comply with the conditions of a bond, apply to the District Court for an order for estreat of the bond.
 (3) If the Minister applies for an order for estreat of the bond, the Registrar shall fix a time and place for the hearing of the application, and shall, not less than 14 days before the time fixed, cause to be served on every person bound by the bond a notice of the time and place so fixed.
 (4) If, on the hearing of the application, it is proved to the satisfaction of the court that a condition of the bond has not been kept, the court may make an order to estreat the bond to such an amount as it thinks fit to any person bound by the bond on whom notice is proved to have been served in accordance with subsection (3).
 (5) A penalty payable under subsection (4) is recoverable as if it were a fine.

 ### 26 Release of property by court
-(1) Where property has been seized under section 21,—may, in accordance with this section, apply to a District Court or the High Court, as the case may be, for an order releasing the property to that person, and any such release may be subject to such sureties and conditions as the court may specify.
+(1) Where property has been seized under section 21,—may, in accordance with this section, apply to the District Court or the High Court, as the case may be, for an order releasing the property to that person, and any such release may be subject to such sureties and conditions as the court may specify.
-  (a) the person from whom the property was seized; or (b) the owner or person entitled to the possession of the property seized,— (2) Where the property does not exceed $200,000 in value, the application shall be by way of originating application made to a District Court and the rules relating to the practice and procedure of District Courts for the time being in force under the District Courts Act 1947 apply with respect to every such application.
+  (a) the person from whom the property was seized; or (b) the owner or person entitled to the possession of the property seized,— (2) Where the property does not exceed $350,000 in value, the application must be by way of originating application made to the District Court, and the rules relating to the practice and procedure of the District Court for the time being in force under the District Court Act 2016 apply to the application.
-(3) Where the property exceeds $200,000 in value, the application shall be by way of originating application made to the High Court and the High Court Rules 2016 apply with respect to every such application.
+(3) Where the property exceeds $350,000 in value, the application must be by way of originating application made to the High Court, and the High Court Rules 2016 apply with respect to the application.

 **Proceedings for offences, etc**